loader image

 Shoulder Press:

-In this exercise, the barbell is placed on the front shoulder muscles and held with the hands, then the barbell is pressed over the head, using only the arms, i.e. no use of the legs (see "Press").
+In this exercise, the barbell is placed on the front shoulder muscles and held with the hands, then the barbell is pressed over the head, pressing only from the arms, i.e. no use of the legs (see "Press").

 Skill:

 This means skill.
-Skill training is learning exercises that you cannot do or want to improve.
+Skill training is learning exercises that you can't do or want to improve.

 Snatch:

-Snatch stands for the Olympic "snatch" and is one of the 2 Olympic disciplines of weightlifting.
-In the snatch, the weight is lifted from the floor in one movement over the head.
-At the same time, you pull yourself under the weight into the lower squat position.
-The end position is the upright position with the weight above the head.
+Snatch stands for the Olympic "Reißen" and is one of the 2 Olympic disciplines of weightlifting.
+With the Snatch, the weight is brought from the ground over the head in one movement.
+At the same time, you pull yourself under the weight into the lower position of the squat.
+The final position is the upright position with the weight over the head.

 Sore/Soreness:

-Soreness means sore muscles (I'm sore as hell!).
+Soreness means muscle soreness (I'm sore as hell!).

 Split Jerk:

-Jerking with a lunge is the German term for the "split jerk".
-The barbell rests on the front shoulder muscles, then you bend your knees slightly and gain momentum, then push yourself up explosively and after the swing phase of the legs has ended and the feet briefly come off the floor, the athlete takes a staggered step position (lunge) as quickly as possible.
-The athlete then straightens up into the end position (upright position with weight above the head).
+Stoßen mit Ausfallschritt is the German term for the "Split Jerk".
+The barbell rests on the front shoulder muscles, then you bend your knees slightly and gain momentum, then push yourself explosively upwards and after the swing phase of the legs is finished and the feet briefly lift off the ground, the athlete assumes a staggered stance (lunge) as quickly as possible.
+Then the athlete straightens up into the final position (upright position with weight above the head).

 Spotter:

-A helper, e.g. for bench presses or squats, is called a spotter.
+A helper e.g. during bench press or squats is called a spotter.

 Squat:

-Squat means squat.
-There are numerous variations of the squat, see "Air Squat", "Back Squat", "Front Squat", "HBBS", "LBBS".
+Squat means knee bend.
+There are numerous variations of the squat, see “Air Squat”, “Back Squat”, “Front Squat”, “HBBS”, “LBBS”.

 Squat Clean:

-A term used in CrossFit to describe the "clean" performed with a full squat.
-This execution is common with heavy weights (see "Clean").
+A term used in CrossFit to describe the "Clean" which is completed with a full squat.
+This version is common with heavy weights (see "Clean").

 Squat Snatch:

-A term used in CrossFit to describe the "snatch" performed with a full squat.
-This execution is common with heavy weights (see "Snatch").
+A term used in CrossFit to describe the "Snatch" which is completed with a full squat.
+This version is common with heavy weights (see "Snatch").

 Starting Strength:

-A strength program by Mark Rippetoe, which is particularly suitable for beginners.
+A strength program by Mark Rippetoe, which is especially suitable for beginners.

 Strict: